 Going by facts, while the revenue of tobacco companies shoot sky-high at around 744 billion globally, the number of deaths due to it is estimated to cross 8 million annually by 2030.
 Studies suggest that every 6 seconds, one person dies out of a tobacco-related disease.

 Essentially, tobacco is consumed by people in two main forms – smoke and smokeless.
 While most people feel only smoking is harmful, the reality is that tobacco consumption in any form can result in at least 16 types of cancer.

 There is no ‘safe level’ when it comes to tobacco usage in any form.
-Even slight association with this menace could cost one or others around, their life, raising vulnerability to cancer and many other life-threatening diseases.
+Even slight association with this menace could cost one or others around their life, raising vulnerability to cancer and many other life-threatening diseases.

 Quitting & Protecting Yourself

-In the meanwhile, it is also important that you protect yourself financially using cancer insurance policy and undergo regular medical check-up.
-Cancer policies cover even the minor stages of cancer, so you can avail the best treatments at the beginning itself and stem the growth in its tracks.
+Meanwhile, it is also important to protect yourself financially by using aand regular medical check-ups.
+Cancer policies cover even the minor stages of cancer, so you can avail the best treatments at the beginning and stem the growth in its tracks.

-Its better to protect your family’s future with a cancer insurance policy and try to keep them at a safe distance from the toxic smoke.
+It’s better to protect your family’s future with a cancer insurance policy and try to keep them at a safe distance from the toxic smoke.